 Our Privacy Officer will investigate your complaint and endeavour to resolve your issue to your satisfaction in a timely manner.
 In most cases, we expect to investigate your complaint and provide a response within 30 days of receiving your written complaint.
 If our investigation is likely to take longer, we will advise you of this.

-Further information about making a complaint to the OAIC can be found at: http://www.oaic.gov.au/privacy/making-a-privacy-complaint
+Further information about making a complaint to the OAIC can be found at: https://www.oaic.gov.au/privacy/privacy-complaints/